Cris329983/ticket-lifecycle/README.md

 </p>
 <p>
-This screenshot highlights my ability to assess issue severity and apply the appropriate Service Level Agreement (SLA) to a critical support ticket.
+Following alonge here is my ability to assess issue severity and apply the appropriate Service Level Agreement (SLA) to a critical support ticket.
 In this case, I updated the SLA plan for ticket #424552 to "SAV-A" due to a system-wide outage affecting customer access to online banking.
 </p>

 <br />